 There are National events held each year throughout Britain with at least one in the south west.
 Examples of national events include:

 Start times vary, so it is best to check the website and look at the Final Details (information provided by the Organiser for competitors).
 Sunday events registration usually opens at 9.30am, with start times typically from 10.30am to 12.30pm.
 It is always advisable to check before travelling.

-If you are interested in sharing transport to an event you should contact the klub member who arranges sharing or a member in your area.
-A membership list will be sent to you when you join the klub.
-Many members share on a regular basis.
+Many members share transport on a regular basis.
+If you are interested in sharing transport to an event you should contact the club membership secretary who arranges sharing, or a member in your area.
+Otherwise join the BOK Facebook chat page and ask there if anyone is able to help.

 During the summer months Informal events are organised for you to practice orienteering skills, with tuition if required.

-Weekly training runs are also held for the more active followed by an informal chat in a pub.
+Weekly training runs are also held for the more active followed by an informal chat / supper in a pub.
 You do not have to do the run to attend.